 Tramici Restaurant– Not only is this Italian spot ideal for date night as it’s right next to the movie theater, they have a great selection for lunch as well.
 The Italian hoagie is piled high with sliced meats and the lasagna is enough for lunch and dinner.
 75 Cinema Lane, (912) 634-2202

 The King and Prince Beach & Golf Resort– Between the oceanfront rooms and delicious food, it’s hard to ever leave.
 The resort has its own pool, multiple dining options, cottages, and parking.
-It’s also close to restaurants and shops in town.
+Read our review here.
 201 Arnold Road

 Village Inn & Pub– This 1930s building is surrounded by the iconic live oak trees in the village.
 There are cottages and individual rooms that include daily continental breakfast.
 Rooms have flat-screen televisions and WiFi.
 500 Mallery Street

 Rentals- Choose from one of many rental properties on the island, whether you’re looking for a condo or a full house.
-Booking.com has a little bit of everything, as does HomeAway and VRBO.
+Airbnb has many options like The Fig House, a midcentury home with a pool, or Captain’s Loft, a maritime home on the marsh.